Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 %%raw("import './style.css'")
 ```

-This allows you to include your global CSS styles in your project.
+This allows you to include your global CSS styles in your project - such as `reset.css` or other styles you want to be applied globally.

 ## Step 10: Add a New React Component